-- 6 Calculate area and perimeter of two-dimensional shapes. - Know how the water cycle works. - 8 Understand that Earth and other planets orbit the sun, and that the moon orbits Earth. - Know about civic life and politics. - Understand selective societies in various continents.
+- Know how the water cycle works. - Onderstand that Earth and other planets orbit the sun, and that the moon orbits Earth. - 9 Know about civic life and politics. - Understand selective societies in various continents.

 Things to Do as a Family